 - Watch where you're walking.
 Don't let any part of your body get pinned or crushed between the truck and a fixed object. - Stay to the side of the truck when traveling power unit first.
 Make sure the truck won't hit your leg or run over your foot. - When traveling forks first keep both hands on the control.
-Be careful when changing direction.
+Be careful and look where you are going when changing direction.
 Keep your feet clear of the truck. - Travel in the direction that gives you the best view.
 Look where you are going and slow down in congested areas. - Slow down for wet or slippery floors.
 Don't run over things.
 Watch out for rough floors. - Travel with the forks close to the ground.
-Place the load against the load backrest or vertical face of the forks. - Look where you are going before you change direction of travel. - See that you have room to drive and turn.
+Place the load against the load backrest or vertical face of the forks. - See that you have room to drive and turn.
 Watch out for power unit swing. - Slow down when making turns. - Avoid sudden movement of controls.
 Learn to use them smoothly at a moderate, even rate. - Check clearances before raising or lowering the forks. - Be extra careful if you must use your truck in an area where there is a risk of falling objects. - Never ride on your truck.